Windows 11 Home vs Pro: Complete 2025 Guide for Business and Personal Use

 What is the difference between OEM, retail, and volume licensing keys?

-OEM keys are tied to specific hardware and can't transfer to new computers.
+OEM keys are tied to specific hardware and cannot transfer to new computers.
 Retail keys can be transferred between compatible devices.
 Volume licensing keys are for businesses buying multiple licenses and often come with additional management features.

 Will a cheap Windows 11 Pro key from StackSocial work the same as one from Microsoft?